kubernetes/community/contributors/devel/pull-requests.md

 1. Make the pull request
 1. mergebot assigns a reviewer

-If you're **not** in the whitelist:
+If you're **not** a member:

 1. Reviewer suggests edits
 1. Push edits to your PR branch
 1. Repeat the prior two steps as needed
-1. Once all comments have been addressed, squash the commits
+1. (Optional) Some reviewers prefer that you squash commits at this step.
-1. Reviewer adds the labels `lgtm` and `ok-to-merge` which triggers the final tests and merge process (this can be done with the command `/lgtm`), or, if they are a whitelisted contributor, can add the comment `@k8s-bot ok to test` which triggers the intermediate tests
+1. Reviewer adds the labels `lgtm` and `ok-to-merge` which triggers the final tests and merge process (this can be done with the command `/lgtm`), or, if they are a member, can add the comment `@k8s-bot ok to test` which triggers the intermediate tests

-If you are in the whitelist, or a whitelisted contributor comments `@k8s-bot ok to test`, the intermediate tests will run:
+If you are in the not a member, or a member comments `@k8s-bot ok to test`, the intermediate tests will run:

 1. Automatic tests run
     1. travis (go build/fmt and generated docs)
     1. Jenkins GCE e2e (minimal e2e suite on GCE)
     1. Jenkins unit/integration (unit and local cluster tests)
 1. If tests fail, resolve issues by pushing edits to your PR branch
-1. If the failure is a flake, a whitelisted contributor can comment `@k8s-bot [e2e|unit] test this issue: #<flake issue>`
+1. If the failure is a flake, a member can comment `@k8s-bot [e2e|unit] test this issue: #<flake issue>`

 Once the tests pass, all failures are commented as flakes, or the reviewer adds the labels `lgtm` and `ok-to-merge`, the PR enters the final merge queue.
 The merge queue is needed to make sure no incompatible changes have been introduced by other PRs since the tests were last run on your PR.

 1. The PR enters the merge queue ([http://submit-queue.k8s.io](http://submit-queue.k8s.io))
 1. The merge queue triggers a test re-run with the comment `@k8s-bot test this`
 1. If tests fail, resolve issues by pushing edits to your PR branch
-1. If the failure is a flake, a whitelisted contributor can comment `@k8s-bot [e2e|unit] test this issue: #<flake issue>`
+1. If the failure is a flake, a member can comment `@k8s-bot [e2e|unit] test this issue: #<flake issue>`
 1. If tests pass, the merge queue automatically merges the PR

 That's the last step.
 Your PR is now merged.